idealconceptz/test1/README.md

 - There is no interaction between users so the app is missing a vital component
 - The trip group needs to be set up by someone, and users added/invited
 - Date selection for trip planning - there is no checkin/checkout date set or defined.
 The group owner should be able to define and change if necessary, then accurate pricing per night could be gathered from the API
-- The UI could be improved
+- The UI could be improved - bad on mobile
 - More destinations could be added
 - User registration would be beneficial
 - Budget calculation and splitting when dates are known, and room prices are available